-- A detailed programme of activity should be approved in advance at Club level following agreement with the other Club(s) involved in the away trip. - Where possible a member of your organising group should be familiar with the away venue, should visit the venue in advance if deemed necessary and ensure themselves that the venue can cater for the planned programme of activities.
-This is particularly relevant should an overnight stay be required. - Parental/guardian consent must be obtained in writing so as to permit any young person under 18 yrs. of age participate in any organised trip.
-Contact details for all parents/guardians must be obtained inadvance of the trip. - Young people (of an appropriate age) and their parents/guardians should sign a form agreeing to abide by the programme and to any agreed procedures that relate to the organised trip. - An agreed Code of Behaviour, specifically designed for the trip, should be discussed, outlined and agreed with all players and adults that are participating on the trip. - Medical information, deemed relevant by the parents/guardians of players, should be made known to the leaders of the Club's trip and what action, if any, may be may be required of them in the case of an emergency.
-(See Appendix 1)
+- A detailed programme of activities should be approved in advance at the Club level after agreement with the other Club(s) involved in the away trip. - Where possible a member of your organising group should be familiar with the away venue, visit the venue in advance if deemed necessary and ensure that the venue can cater for the planned programme of activities.
+This is particularly relevant should an overnight stay be required. - Parental/guardian consent must be obtained in writing so as to permit any young person under 18 years. of age participate in any organised trip.
+Contact details for all parents/guardians must be obtained in advance of the trip. - Young people (of an appropriate age) and their parents/guardians should sign a form agreeing to abide by the programme and any agreed-upon procedures related to the organised trip. - An agreed Code of Behaviour, specifically designed for the trip, should be discussed, outlined and agreed upon with all players and adults who are participating in the trip. - Medical information deemed relevant by the parents/guardians of players should be made known to the leaders of the Club's trip and what action, if any, may be required of them in the case of an emergency.
+(See Appendix 1) - Such information, including food or other related allergies, should have previously been recorded on the annual/registration form of each underage Club member - A detailed programme which includes the following should be presented to all players and their parents/ guardians: (Please see Away Trip Consent Form in Appendices section 5.4) - A time schedule of departure and arrival at your destination.

-- Such information, including food or other related allergies should have previously been recorded on the annual/registration form of each underage Club member - A detailed programme which includes the following should be presented to all players and their parents/ guardians: (Please see Away Trip Consent Form in Appendices section 5.4) - A time schedule of departure and arrival at your destination. - Full information about the trip; including all activities and events planned. - Emergency contact numbers of Club personnel who are accompanying the group - During the trip and contact details for parents/guardians - All adults accompanying the underage team should be made aware as to what their responsibilities are and what role(s) they may have during the trip. - It is the Club's responsibility to ensure that the trip itself and all activities taking place throughout the trip adhere to insurance cover, that all participants are eligible members of their Association's relevant injury scheme and that the activities of the trip do not compromise the conditions of their injury scheme or any additional insurance policy. - Where it is deemed necessary the organisers of all such trips should seek and gain the permission of their County Board prior to announcing the details of the programme to their members.
+- Full information about the trip; including all activities and events planned. - Emergency contact numbers of Club personnel who are accompanying the group - During the trip, contact details for parents/guardians must be provided - All adults accompanying the underage team should be made aware of what their responsibilities are and what role(s) they may have during the trip. - It is the Club's responsibility to ensure that the trip itself and all activities taking place throughout the trip adhere to insurance cover, that all participants are eligible members of their Association's relevant injury scheme and that the activities of the trip do not compromise the conditions of their injury scheme or any additional insurance policy. - Where necessary, the organisers of all such trips should seek the permission of their County Board before announcing the details of the programme to their members.